Workforce Policies Investigation Process

 - why the investigating manager has accepted a particular line of evidence

-There are 3 potential conclusions following the investigation:
+There are 3 potential findings following the investigation:

 - the allegation is not upheld

-- the evidence and/or nature of the complaint justifies learning outcomes which may fall within the NHSScotland Capability Policy
+- the evidence and / or nature of the complaint justifies learning outcomes which may fall within the Capability Policy

 - the evidence justifies referral to a formal panel under the relevant NHSScotland Workforce Policy

-In addition to the above conclusions, regarding the specific concerns raised and recommended next steps, the investigating manager may identify broader concerns e.g. management issues or system failures, or the need for the application of other policies to support the employee such as the substance misuse policy.
-These findings should be included within the investigation report to ensure necessary action and/or support is implemented.
+In addition to the above findings, regarding the specific concerns raised and recommended next steps, the investigating manager may identify broader concerns.
+For example, these could be management issues or system failures, or the need for the application of other policies to support the employee, such as the substance misuse policy.
+These findings should be included within the investigation report so that the necessary action or support, or both, is implemented.

 The investigation report should be submitted within 21 calendar days of the completion of the investigation.
 The investigation team should submit their report to the manager stating their recommendations for any further action under NHSScotland Workforce Policies.

-The manager will meet with the employee as soon as possible after receipt of the report to confirm the conclusions of the investigation, any further action to be taken under NHSScotland Workforce Policies and to offer appropriate support.
+The manager will meet with the employee as soon as possible after receipt of the report to confirm the findings of the investigation and any further action to be taken under NHSScotland Workforce Policies and to offer appropriate support.
 This feedback will be confirmed in writing within 7 calendar days and will reflect the requirements of the relevant policy:

 - NHSScotland Workforce Bullying and Harassment Policy